rifaterdemsahin/ai-security-course/3_UI/Cards/evasion_attack.md

 - question : 🏃 evasion attack
+- hint : Think about modifying inputs at test time to fool AI models
 - answer : A type of adversarial attack where an attacker modifies input data at test time to cause the AI model to make incorrect predictions